BenSturgeon/rl-mech-interp/notes/Masters thesis in rl interpretability.md

 ## Finding max activating patches in the SAE
 This worked pretty great, which was not surprising.
 I am not sure if it's much better than in the standard cases but the results are fairly clear at least.
 I think this is probably the most promising direction at this point.

-## Next steps
-I have now pushed the feature visualisation stuff pretty near to its limits.
-Now I think the right direction is to try and explore how different sets of SAE features work together.
-In particular, trying to capture if there is an SAE feature that correlates with the agent needing to move up, down, down, left and right, and also if we can identify a specific channel for each of the different entities and potentially switch between them.

 # Interesting papers to follow up on: